Gorinchem: History

 In August 2021 ANWB named Gorinchem the most beautiful star fort in the Netherlands.

 Demographics

 Gorinchem had 37,456 inhabitants on 1 January 2021.

 Politics

 The current mayor of Gorinchem is Reinie Melissant-Briene of the CDA.
-The municipal executive consists of the City Interest, Democrats Gorinchem, PvdA and CDA.
+In 2023 a new municipal executive was agreed, consisting of the City Interest, VVD, CU-SGP, Gorcum Active and SP.

 The municipal council of Gorinchem has 25 members, which are directly elected.
-The composition of the municipal council as of the 2018 Dutch municipal elections is as shown in the table below.
+The composition of the council at the 2022 Dutch municipal elections is shown in the table below.

 Transport

 The city is crossed by two motorways; the A15 on the northside, and the A27 on the westside.

 The city also has a railway station: Gorinchem.